 This is an “all life stages” formula that can technically be fed through adulthood.
 Due to its unique formulation for performance dogs, it may be necessary to switch to a lower-calorie food during the off-season or when your puppy’s grown slows around 12 months of age.

-Best Dog Food for Adult German Shorthair Pointers
+The Best Dog Food for German Shorthair Pointer

 If you are looking for the best dog food for German Shorthair Pointers who are older than 12 months or are transitioning from puppy food to adult food, it is a good idea to consult with your veterinarian.
 Your vet can help determine your dog’s current body condition score.
 With this in hand, you can decide which ‘maintenance’ adult diet is best.